Instructions For Authors

 The journal expects that authors will observe the highest standards with respect to publication ethics.
 For example, the following practices are unacceptable: (1) falsification or fabrication of data, (2) plagiarism, including duplicate publication of the authors’ own work in whole or in part, (3) misappropriation of the work of others such as omission of qualified authors, (4) with holding information of relevance to assess possible conflicts of interest (e.g. financial support), etc.

-Currently, the journal is free of charge for a limited of time.
-The publication fee for this journal will be assigned from September 2017.
+Currently, the journal submission and publication fees are free of charge.
+The publication fee will be assigned from July 2018.

 The process will be done in double-blind peer review method.
 After paper submission, it will be passed to the related field editor.
 If the editor accepts that the paper is suitable for publishing in the journal, she/he will pass the paper to the reviewers.
 The reviewers have 2-3 weeks time to send their own opinions about the paper regarding to the acceptance, major/minor corrections, or rejection.
 The reviewers should write their own comments in the paper’s file wherever it is needed and then send it to the editor.
 The editor will wrap-up the comments and send the results to the corresponding author.
 If the result is acceptance or corrections, the authors will have a specified time to do the final corrections and send the paper to the journal for doing publication processes.